tkmr-akhs/ja-nist-sp-800/160v1/3-System-Security-Concepts.md

-# System Security Concepts / システムセキュリティの概念^-
+# System Security Concepts / システムセキュリティの概念
 This chapter describes the aspects necessary for a systems engineering perspective on security.
 A systems engineering perspective on security requires an understanding of the concept of security (Section 3.1), the concept of an adequately secure system (Section 3.2), and the characteristics of systems (Section 3.3).
 It also requires an understanding of the concept of assets (Section 3.4), the concepts of loss and loss control (Section 3.5), how to reason about asset loss (Section 3.6), and how to determine protection needs (Section 3.7).
 In satisfying such needs, specific viewpoints (Section 3.8) and how security is demonstrated are considered, including what is adequate (Section 3.9).
 The systems engineering subdiscipline that encompasses these considerations is referred to as systems security engineering (Section 3.10).

 ## The Concept of Security / セキュリティの概念
 A system with freedom from those conditions that can cause a loss of assets with unacceptable consequences must provide the intended behaviors and outcomes and also avoid any unintended behaviors and outcomes that constitute a loss.
 The term intended is reflected in two cases, both of which must be satisfied:
-* User intent: The system behaviors and outcomes expected by the user
+* *User intent*: The system behaviors and outcomes expected by the user
-* Design intent: The system behaviors and outcomes to be achieved by the design
+* *Design intent*: The system behaviors and outcomes to be achieved by the design

 A system that delivers a capability per the design intent but inconsistent with the user intent constitutes a loss.
 For example, vehicle control loss might result from a failure in the vehicle’s steering control function (i.e., failure to meet the design intent) or through an attack that takes control away from the driver (i.e., failure to meet the user intent).